mklabs/tabtab/readme.md

 Manually loading the completion for your cli app is done very much [like npm does](https://docs.npmjs.com/cli/completion):

-    . <(program completion-output)
+    . <(tabtab install --stdout --name program)

 It'll enables tab-completion for the `program` executable.
 Adding it to your ~/.bashrc or ~/.zshrc will make the completions available everywhere (not only the current shell).

-    program completion >> ~/.bashrc
+    tabtab install --stdout --name program >> ~/.bashrc # or ~/.zshrc

 This requires an additional manual step for the user.
 Ideally we'd want it to be automatic, and define it at a system-level.